Contributing and reporting issues¶

 - Commit and push your changes:

-$ git commit -m "description of changes" $ git push origin name-of-my-branch
+$ git commit -m "description of changes" $ git push origin name-of-your-branch

 - Head to https://github.com/KeplerGO/lightkurve and you should now see a button “Compare and open a pull request”.
 Click the button and submit your pull request.